A visit to the Sydney Harbour Pylon Lookout

 There is a walkway that runs right around the pylon, allowing you to get a magnificent view of The Rocks and the western side of the harbour.

-The Southwestern pylon is home to a traffic control centre.
+The Southwestern pylon is put to practical use as the home to a traffic control centre.

 You can stay up here as long as you like.
 The ferries and other boats crisscrossing the water make for some exciting photos.